Skip to main content

 Configure NGINX for Generic Apps

-NGINX by default only forwards connection and can't invoke the desired app to run.
-We use Phusion Passenger so we can tell NGINX to invoke the app and forwards HTTP requests.
+NGINX by its own only forwards connection and can't invoke the desired app to run.
+That's why we use Phusion Passenger so it can tell NGINX to invoke the app and forwards HTTP requests.

 The minimum configuration to enable NGINX for Generic apps is: